DenisProcyon/altrui-demo/README.md

 # Decision Tree Strategy Implementation

 ### Context
 For initial signals allocation in dataset (to make model be based on something) I used my previous strategy which was configured specificly for bearish market and died in Autumn 2023 since all this trend with ETFs became to rise.
-It was changed significally and adapted for new market conditions but was still not proven to be strictly and continiously profitable on a backtest.
+It was changed significally and adapted for new market conditions.

 ### Files/Modules Description
 - `dec_tree_analysis.py`